 5.2 System information

-Editor’s Note: Targeted for completion in September2018.
-For EN_DC, only parts related to MIB acquisition, in sub-clauses 5.2.2.3.1 and 5.2.2.4.1, are applicable.

 5.2.1 Introduction

-System Information (SI) is divided into the MasterInformationBlock (MIB) and a number of SystemInformationBlocks (SIBs) where:
+System Information (SI) is divided into the MIB and a number of SIBs where:

-- the MasterInformationBlock (MIB) is always transmitted on the BCH with a periodicity of 80 ms and repetitions made within 80 ms [38.212, Section 7.1] and it includes parameters that are needed to acquire SystemInformationBlockType1 (SIB1) from the cell;
+- the MIB is always transmitted on the BCH with a periodicity of 80 ms and repetitions made within 80 ms [17, Section 7.1] and it includes parameters that are needed to acquire SIB1 from the cell.
+The first transmission of the MIB is scheduled in subframes defined by [TS 38.211, 7.4.3.2] and repetitions are scheduled according to the period of SSB;

-- the SystemInformationBlockType1 (SIB1) is transmitted on the DL-SCH with a periodicity of [X] and repetitions made within [X].
-SIB1 includes information regarding the availability and scheduling (e.g. periodicity, SI-window size) of other SIBs.
-It also indicates whether they (i.e. other SIBs) are provided via periodic broadcast basis or only on-demand basis (refer Figure 5.2.2.X.X FFS_Ref).
-If other SIBs are provided on-demand then SIB1 includes information for the UE to perform SI request;
+- the SIB1 is transmitted on the DL-SCH with a periodicity of 160ms and variable transmission repetition periodicity as specified in TS 38.213 [13, Section 13].
+The default transmission repetition periodicity of SIB1 is 20ms but the actual transmission repetition periodicity is up to network implementation.
+For SSB and CORESET multiplexing pattern 1, SIB1 repetition transmission period is 20ms.
+For SSB and CORESET multiplexing pattern 2/3, SIB1 transmission repetition period is the same as the SSB period [13].
+SIB1 includes information regarding the availability and scheduling (e.g. mapping of SIBs to SI message, periodicity, SI-window size) of other SIBs with an indication whether one or more SIBs are only provided on-demand and, in that case, the configuration needed by the UE to perform the SI request.
+SIB1 is cell-specific SIB;

-- SIBs other than SystemInformationBlockType1 are carried in SystemInformation (SI) messages, which are transmitted on the DL-SCH.
-Each SI message is transmitted within periodically occurring time domain windows (referred to as SI-windows);
+- SIBs other than SIB1 are carried in SystemInformation (SI) messages, which are transmitted on the DL-SCH.
+Only SIBs having the same periodicity can be mapped to the same SI message.
+Each SI message is transmitted within periodically occurring time domain windows (referred to as SI-windows with same length for all SI messages).
+Each SI message is associated with a SI-window and the SI-windows of different SI messages do not overlap.
+That is, within one SI-window only the corresponding SI message is transmitted.
+Any SIB except SIB1 can be configured to be cell specific or area specific, using an indication in SIB1.
+The cell specific SIB is applicable only within a cell that provides the SIB while the area specific SIB is applicable within an area referred to as SI area, which consists of one or several cells and is identified by systemInformationAreaID;

+- For a UE in RRC_CONNECTED, the network can provide system information through dedicated signalling using the RRCReconfiguration message, e.g. if the UE has an active BWP with no common search space configured.

-- For PSCell and SCells, RAN provides the required SI by dedicated signalling.
+- For PSCell and SCells, the network provides the required SI by dedicated signalling, i.e. within an RRCReconfiguration message.
 Nevertheless, the UE shall acquire MIB of the PSCell to get SFN timing of the SCG (which may be different from MCG).
 Upon change of relevant SI for SCell, RAN releases and adds the concerned SCell.
 For PSCell, SI can only be changed with Reconfiguration with Sync.

-Editor’s Note: Reference to RAN1 specification may be used for the MIB/SIB1 periodicities [X].FFS

 5.2.2 System information acquisition

 5.2.2.1 General UE requirements